Germania Bank Building (New York City): History

 The Germania Bank changed its name to the Commonwealth Bank in early 1918, probably as a result of rising anti-German sentiment during World War I. In the mid-1920s, the Bowery was the location of several banks, the Commonwealth Bank being one of five between Division and Houston Streets.
 Starting in 1923 with the opening of a branch on Lexington Avenue, Commonwealth expanded to other parts of Manhattan and to the Bronx and Brooklyn.
 It was then acquired in 1927 by the Manufacturers Trust Company, which became the Manufacturers Hanover Trust Company following a 1961 merger.

 Manufacturers Hanover operated 190 Bowery as a branch bank up to the mid-1960s.
 In 1966, it sold the building to Jay Maisel, a commercial photographer, who purchased it under the name Archival, Inc. Maisel maintained his residence, studio, and gallery there, was married there in 1989, and between 1966 and 1968 rented the second and fourth floors to artists Adolph Gottlieb and Roy Lichtenstein, respectively.
 The building, known locally as "The Bank", was widely thought to be abandoned.
 The building cost $300,000 annually to maintain, including heat and taxes.
 In August 2014, it was quietly put up for sale; on February 5, 2015, it was sold to Aby Rosen.
+Rosen tried to resell the building in 2016.

 A 2019 film by Stephen Wilkes, Jay Myself, documents Maisel's move from the building after 49 years.
 The same year, clothing brand Supreme opened a store within 190 Bowery.
 By 2022, the Germania Bank Building was home to EmpireDAO, a co-working space for cryptocurrency and blockchain ventures.
+J. Crew hosted a pop-up shop at 190 Bowery in September 2025, and Industrious leased the office space the next month.